Navi-Nero/8-Bit-Fair/README.md

 | <img src="images/isaac.jpg" width="120"> | Quinto, Isaac | Lead Developer |
 | <img src="images/andrei.jpg" width="120"> | Jasareno, Andrei | Developer / System Designer |
 | <img src="images/lenard.jpg" width="120"> | Casilao, Lenard | Developer / Tester |

+# 📞 Support & Contribution

+For bug reports, feature requests, or contributions, refer to the project repository on GitHub.

+---

+## 🙏 Acknowledgements

+### Special Thanks to Our Instructors
+- **Ma'am Fatima** - For providing comprehensive lessons, templates, and resources shared through her Discord.
+- **Sir Emmanuel** - For his dedicated lessons and continuous effort in teaching us whenever possible.
+His support and expertise greatly contributed to our understanding and development

+### Learning Resources & Inspiration
+- **YouTube Channels**:
+  - Bro Code - For comprehensive Java tutorials and best practices
+  - Coding with Mosh - For clear programming concepts and design patterns
+  - Other Indian Coding Tutorials - For diverse perspectives and innovative solutions
+- **Stack Overflow** - For community support and solving countless technical challenges
+- **Open-Source Community** - For shared knowledge and programming resources

+### Personal Support
+- **Our Parents** - For their unwavering support, encouragement, and belief in this project.
+This wouldn't have been possible without their sacrifices and dedication
+- **Our Peers & Friends** - For playtesting, constructive feedback, and motivation throughout development

+---